 Your lack of resilience may not be your fault.
 Instead, it may lie in your early childhood experiences.
 If your family moved several times when you were very small, you may have perceived those experiences as threatening or unstable.
 If you spent an extended time in the hospital due to a premature birth or due to an illness, your interpretation of those events could be that life is frightening and unsafe.
 When an infant experiences events that are interpreted as unstable or constantly changing, the limbic brain gets activated.
 The limbic brain is the portion that is responsible for our fight, flight or freeze response.
 When this portion of the brain is accessed repeatedly it causes it to develop faster than other areas, because the child feels like his life is in survival mode.

 Although there is little that you can do to change your early childhood circumstances, you can develop skills that will allow you to change your current-day response to stressful situations.
-In fact, you can easily and quickly learn techniques that will build your resilience-muscle, so that you are less effected by the daily challenges of work deadlines, traffic jams, demanding bosses, family responsibilities, and the never-ending list of to-dos.
+In fact, you can easily and quickly learn techniques that will build your resilience-muscle, so that you are less affected by the daily challenges of work deadlines, traffic jams, demanding bosses, family responsibilities, and the never-ending list of to-dos.
 It begins with intentional breathing.